SevlaMare/POC_kubernetes/readme.md

 ```

 # 7 Usage
+- With the server running go to http://<host>/docs
-- Upload a image file, you will get a id to check the job progress
+- Upload an image file, you will get a id to check the job progress
 - Using the previous response job_id, check the job status
 - Retrieve the thumbnail using the original filename prefixed with "thumb_"